Austria announces price cap to curb rising power prices

 Chancellor Karl Nehammer said the cap should ease costs for an average household of three by about 500 euros ($494) per year.
 The government will provide around 3-4 billion euros to finance the measure, which will come into effect in December and last through the end of June 2024.

-“No one in Austria should be unable to afford their basic electricity needs," the chancellor told reporters in Vienna.
+“No one in Austria should be unable to afford their basic electricity needs," the chancellor said in Vienna.

 “This is about quick and unbureaucratic help, which is why no one needs to apply for it,” he added.
 “The electricity price cap is handled automatically for every household.
 It is another building block in the relief of people in a difficult time.”